To Two-Column or Not to Two-Column: That is the Question!!!!!

 Comparing the major ideas of each process in a table.

-Creating a visual map of the inter-relationship of the 3 processes As you can see from the above examples, 2-column notes have their place!
+As you can see from the above examples, 2-column notes have their place!
 Where it naturally fits, use it!!!
 Where it doesn’t fit, don’t force it!

 - Brianna Cheever and Jill Graham